esyede/rakit/packages/docs/data/database/facile.md

 **Access pivot data:**

-A pivot column other than the two keys is read only when you ask for it, the way `withPivot()` works in Laravel:
+A pivot column other than the two keys is read only when you ask for it:

 ```php
 $user = User::find(1);